slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 Wisdom is knowing the long-term consequences of your actions.
 Wisdom is knowing what to do with what you know.
-Knowledge is knowing what to say. wisdom is knowing when to say it.
+Knowledge is knowing what to say, wisdom is knowing when to say it.

 	WISDOM = INTELIGENCE + EXPERIENCE